 Foreign arbitral awards are enforceable in the Dominican Republic in accordance with Law 489-09 and applicable treaties, including the New York Convention.
 U.S. investors complain that the judicial process is slow and that domestic claimants with political connections have an advantage.

 Law 141-15 provides the legal framework for bankruptcy.
-It allows a debtor company to continue to operate for up to five years during reorganization proceedings by staying legal proceedings.
+It allows a debtor company to continue to operate for up to five years during reorganization proceedings by halting further legal proceedings.
 It also authorizes specialized bankruptcy courts; contemplates the appointment of conciliators, verifiers, experts, and employee representatives; allows the debtor to contract for new debt which will have priority status in relation to other secured and unsecured claims; stipulates civil and criminal sanctions for non-compliance; and permits the possibility of coordinating cross-border proceedings based on recommendations of the UNCITRAL Model Law of 1997.
 In March 2019, a specialized bankruptcy court was established in Santo Domingo.
-The national juridical school is still training specialized bankruptcy judges.

 The Dominican Republic scores lower than the regional average and comparator economies on resolving insolvency on most international indices.